databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/08-window-functions/last-value.md

 ## Usage notes

-When this option is used with LAST_VALUE, The function returns the last value in the frame that is not NULL (or NULL if all values are NULL).

-If { IGNORE | RESPECT } NULLS is not specified, the default is RESPECT NULLS.
+When `IGNORE NULLS` is used with LAST_VALUE, the function returns the last value in the frame that is not NULL (or NULL if all values are NULL).
+If not specified, the default is RESPECT NULLS.

 ## Examples